Matt Brown (American politician): Gubernatorial candidacies

 Brown declared his candidacy for the Democratic nomination for governor of Rhode Island in early-2018, challenging incumbent Democrat Gina Raimondo.
 Brown received the endorsement of several progressive organizations, including Justice Democrats, Bernie Sanders-affiliated organization Our Revolution, and the Progressive Democrats of America.
 Brown also received support from Senator Lincoln Chafee (whom Brown had once sought to challenge), former NARAL president Kate Michelman, and feminist activist Gloria Steinem.
 Brown lost the primary to Raimondo.

-Brown has announced his intention to run for governor in the 2022 gubernatorial election.
+Brown ran for governor in the 2022 gubernatorial election.
+He lost in the Democratic primary on September 13, 2022.